 By Tom Hess

 Take this 10-second music industry quiz:

 Record company executives desperately seek musicians to offer lucrative record contracts to… but they struggle to find people who are worthy of such a deal.
-Yes, you read correctly.

-Why Being Afraid Of Your “Competition” Sabotages Your Music Career
+Why Being Afraid Of Your “Music Industry Competition” Sabotages Your Chances To Become A Pro Musician

 Overcoming your music industry competition is very, very easy to do.
 The first step is to let go of your fear.
 This becomes easy when you learn who your perceived "competitors" really are.